Our Rooms

 Activities in the room are age-appropriate and we’ll try lots of new and exciting things from making , building , rolling , bouncing, dressing up and so on.
 There’s lots of fun!

-Your child’s development is further extended in Little Locos.
+Your child’s development is further extended in our Inventors.
 Children continue to gain their independence and with ongoing support and reinforcement will try new activities and apply themselves to new challenges whether it’s dressing up, making mud pies or balancing on boards.
 If it’s fun, then there’s a potential for a new learning experience.
 Our staff are trained to respond to interests and to create learning opportunities around them.

-Little Engines is our pre-school room and we focus on giving children all they need to ensure that they make the smooth transition to school.
+We focus on giving children all they need to ensure that they make the smooth transition to school.

 It also has access to the fourth and largest garden area.
 This also has a Teletubby mound so that the children can get a great view of the steam trains.
 Resources in the garden are designed to allow the children to create their own games.
 This could be making a castle from the rubber bricks in the construction zone, or moving the large black pipe onto the Teletubby mound so that they can slide down it (assuming the crocodiles are not there!}